-This cedar plank fish recipe is super easy to make and is a great healthy lunch or dinner option for seafood lovers!
-I used trout for this recipe and topped it off with an amazing tomato butter.
+This Cedar Plank Fish recipe is super easy to make and is a great healthy lunch or dinner option for seafood lovers!
+I used trout for this recipe and topped it off with amazing tomato butter.

 Cedar planks are a great way to add a smoky flavor to your food but it also serves as a great non-stick cooking tool.

 Cedar Plank Fish Cooking Tips: